Camaradotspace/camara-website/docs/camara/introduction.md

 ## Production Use

 Camara isn’t ready for production use yet, but we want to give you an early preview of what’s coming.
 We'd love you to give it a try.
 As always, we encourage feedback and contributions.
-We plan to launch Beta this summer and 1.0 early next year.
+We plan to launch Beta this summer and a production ready version early next year.

+Some of our components and utilities are currently offered as previews.
+This means that these components and utilities are in active development but ready to try out!
+We are hoping you will share your feedback on these new components.

 ## Contributions